 |Tendency to Bark||Low|

 History of the Coton de Tulear

-It's true that Coton is derived from the French word for "cotton," but the Coton de Tulear's name harkens to their origins, as well.
+It's true that Coton is derived from the French word for cotton, but the Coton de Tulear's name harkens back to the breed's origins, as well.
 Specifically, a sea port called Tulear at the tip of Madagascar.

 Ancestors of the Coton de Tulear—which are also related to the Bichon Frise and Maltese—were often kept as companions to sailors during long journeys at sea.
 One ship with several companion dogs aboard sank, but many of the dogs were able to swim to shore.
 There, they bred with native dogs, and produced what's now known as the Coton de Tulear—although that wasn't the breed's original name.